-Exide enters into lithium-ion batteries industry
+Exide enters the lithium-ion batteries industry

 © scanrail dreamstime.com Electronics Production | September 04, 2018

-Exide enters into lithium-ion batteries industry
+Exide enters the lithium-ion batteries industry

-The Indian manufacturer of batteries, Exide Industries, and the energy storage solution company Leclanché has announced the launch of a new joint venture, to build lithium-ion batteries and energy storage solutions to power the growth of India's electric vehicle market.
+Indian manufacturer of batteries, Exide Industries, and energy storage solution company Leclanché announces the launch of a new joint venture, to build lithium-ion batteries and energy storage solutions to power the growth of India's electric vehicle market.

-The agreement for the joint venture was signed on 27 June this year and the plan for the company is to address India's transition to green energy and clean transportation.
+The joint venture agreement was signed on 27 June this year and the plan for the company is to address India's transition to green energy and clean transportation.

-The JV's production plant will be based in Gujarat.
-Exide Industries, who are committed to setting up large-scale manufacturing of lithium-ion batteries, will be the majority shareholder and Leclanché will be the strategic minority shareholder of the JV.
+The JV's production plant will be based in Gujarat, in western India.
+Exide Industries, who are committed to setting up large-scale manufacturing of lithium-ion batteries, will be the majority shareholder and Leclanché will be a strategic minority shareholder of the JV.

-A module and battery pack assembly line is expected to be operational by the second quarter 2019 and a lithium-ion cell production plant is expected to be in operation by mid 2020.
+A module and battery pack assembly line is expected to be operational by the second quarter 2019 and a lithium-ion cell production plant is expected to be running by mid 2020.
 In the intervening period, cells will be sourced from Leclanché's plant in Willstätt, Germany.

-The JV will focus on e-transport, stationary energy storage systems and speciality storage markets.
+The will focus on e-transport, stationary energy storage systems and speciality storage markets.
 In e-transport, the target segment is fleet vehicles including e-buses, e-wheelers and e-rickshaws.

 Gautam Chatterjee, CEO of Exide Industries, said: "Leclanché SA is the perfect partner for us in India.
 The Company brings superior technology, modules and battery management systems, as well as immediate access to engineering resources to build market-ready products.”

-The JV's production plant will be based in Gujarat.
-Exide Industries, who are committed to setting up large-scale manufacturing of lithium-ion batteries, will be the majority shareholder and Leclanché will be the strategic minority shareholder of the JV.
+The JV's production plant will be based in Gujarat, in western India.
+Exide Industries, who are committed to setting up large-scale manufacturing of lithium-ion batteries, will be the majority shareholder and Leclanché will be a strategic minority shareholder of the JV.

-A module and battery pack assembly line is expected to be operational by the second quarter 2019 and a lithium-ion cell production plant is expected to be in operation by mid 2020.
+A module and battery pack assembly line is expected to be operational by the second quarter 2019 and a lithium-ion cell production plant is expected to be running by mid 2020.
 In the intervening period, cells will be sourced from Leclanché's plant in Willstätt, Germany.

-The JV will focus on e-transport, stationary energy storage systems and speciality storage markets.
+The will focus on e-transport, stationary energy storage systems and speciality storage markets.
 In e-transport, the target segment is fleet vehicles including e-buses, e-wheelers and e-rickshaws.

 Gautam Chatterjee, CEO of Exide Industries, said: "Leclanché SA is the perfect partner for us in India.
 The Company brings superior technology, modules and battery management systems, as well as immediate access to engineering resources to build market-ready products.”